Carpal Tunnel Syndrome

 Prevention of Carpal Tunnel Syndrome

-• Engage in regular hand and wrist exercises to strengthen muscles and improve flexibility.
+• Perform hand and wrist exercises

 Living with Carpal Tunnel Syndrome